shehreendheda/katacoda-scenarios/logsprocess/logspipeline/step7.md

     Note: In Datadog Agent 6.8+, the `source` and `service` default to the `short_image` tag value, which is why the flog logs so far have the tags `source:flog` and `service:flog`.
 If the `short_image` tag value matches an Integration name, such as for the `agent`, it is not necessary to set these values because Datadog's Autodiscovery will recognize the `source` tag value and use the corresponding Integration.
 Because `flog` is not an Integration name, you have to update the `source` tag using `labels` to make sure that the Apache Intergration Pipeline is installed and is used to process the logs.

 2. In the **Logs** browser tab, close the log details if it is open.
 Scroll to the top of the list for the most recent logs.
-Clear the search field and enter `env:logspipeline`{{copy}} to make sure you are only seeing logs from this environment.
+Clear the search field and enter `env:logpipeline`{{copy}} to make sure you are only seeing logs from this environment.

     ![logs-apache-source](logspipeline/assets/logs-apache-source2.png)